 - Increased participation in competitive sport

-Swimming analysis: All children across Key Stage 2 swim weekly for at least 5 half terms out of 6 in the academic year.
-The remaining terms allow KS1 to develop confidence in the water in order to ensure that as many of our children as possible reach the required expectation to be able to “Swim confidently and proficiently over a distance of at least 25 metres.”
+Swimming analysis: The COVID-19 pandemic has affected school’s access to swimming lessons, therefore, children in school have not swam consistently since before March 2020.
+However, as a school we are committed to developing children’s skills and confidence in the water moving forwards so that as many as possible reach the required expectation to be able to “Swim confidently and proficiently over a distance of at least 25 metres.”

 In 2018/19, 83.3% of our Year 6 children were able to attain this competency.

-You can view or download our Sports Premium allocation and find out how this has been used at our school since 2016.
+You can view or download our Sports Premium allocation and find out how this has been used at our school since 2017 below: